adaltas/node-nikita/src/core/download.coffee.md

     UID of the destination.
 If specified, mecano will chown after download
 *   `mode` (octal mode)
     Permissions of the destination.
 If specified, mecano will chmod after download
+*   `proxy` (string)
+     Use the specified HTTP proxy.
+If the port number is not specified, it is assumed at port 1080.
+See curl(1) man page.
+ *   `source` (path)
+     File, HTTP URL, FTP, GIT repository.
+File is the default protocol if source is provided without any.

 ## Callback parameters